tendermint/tendermint/docs/architecture/tree-chunking.md

-Note that for AVL trees, which are insertion-order dependent, that the depth-first approach must include all internal nodes in order to properly communicate the structure of the tree, which cannot be derrived from key-value pairs alone.
+Note that for AVL trees, which are insertion-order dependent, that the depth-first approach must include all internal nodes in order to properly communicate the structure of the tree, which cannot be derived from key-value pairs alone.
 Such nodes would be part of the proof structure.

 The chunker can assign to each chunk a unique index, and every chunker will